 1 can organic pumpkin puree (16 ounces) (or homemade fresh puree) ( Trader Joe's again)

 1/2 cup almond or coconut milk I used coconut

-2 tsp pumpkin pie spice ( or just add cinnamon and all spice)
+2 tsp pumpkin pie spice ( ** or make your own spice mix )

 pinch of sea salt